 - Release Date

-Even Gone Girl‘s opening credits have metaphoric intent; the film begins with shots of dilapidated small-town façades affected by financial crisis.
-A pair of New York writers living in an elegant brownstone, Nick and Amy survive on her sizable nest egg from a trust fund, as she was the subject of the popular Amazing Amy children’s books her parents (David Clennon and Lisa Banes) wrote about her.
+Even Gone Girl‘s opening credits have metaphoric intent.
+The film begins with shots of dilapidated small-town façades affected by the financial crisis.
+A pair of New York writers living in an elegant brownstone, Nick and Amy survive on her sizable trust fund, as she was the subject of the popular Amazing Amy children’s books written by her parents (David Clennon and Lisa Banes).
 But the carefree bliss that landed them together soon dissipates.
-Layoffs from their jobs leave Nick feeling bored and helpless; then Amy’s parents need money and Amy happily gives up her next egg; and matters get worse when Nick’s mother gets ill, forcing the couple to uproot to his Missouri hometown.
+Layoffs from their jobs leave Nick feeling bored and helpless; then Amy’s parents need money, and Amy happily gives up her next egg.
+And matters get worse when Nick’s mother gets ill, forcing the couple to uproot to his Missouri hometown.
 Before long, it’s evident that her sophisticated, ivy league sensibilities conflict with his Midwesterner pedigree.
-He takes a job teaching a college writing course, where he beds one of his students (Emily Ratajkowski), and owns a local bar, which Amy bought for him, with his sister Margo (Carrie Coon).
+He takes a job teaching a college writing course, where he beds one of his students (Emily Ratajkowski).
+He also owns a local bar, which Amy bought for him, with his sister Margo (Carrie Coon).
 Amy, meanwhile, stays home alone, with the resentful Nick neither aware nor curious of what his intelligent, beautiful wife does all day.

 Gone Girl wouldn’t work if not for its astounding lead performers.
 Affleck has been perfectly cast as Nick, a role that requires him to be an affable, somewhat aloof everyman like the one he played in The Company Men, and yet project something that suggests he’s both a victim and a villain as in The Town.
 But it’s the lesser-known Pike who proves deftly inscrutable as Amy, a character capable of beguiling and frightening her husband.
 Known for smaller roles in 2005’s Pride & Prejudice or more recently The World’s End, she breathes icy life into Amy and somehow manages to be sexy, scary, and fascinating all at once.
 Pike has never achieved anything remotely close to this performance, and in any given scene displays a multitude of possibilities—she’s always poised, calculating, seems in control and almost never lost in the moment, and however intimidating, she remains oddly desirable.
 It’s impossible to imagine another actress catching us off guard the way Pike has here, and not unlike Rooney Mara in Fincher’s The Girl with the Dragon Tattoo, it’s an Oscar-worthy breakthrough.
 The supporting cast is just as expert, the standouts being Coon, Dickens, and Perry.